 The opening test of this hypothesis showed strong potential.
 According to research by a five-person team of Cognex deep learning experts, the company’s state-of-the-art machine vision software equaled or surpassed the accuracy of the world’s leading open-source deep learning tools.

-The study, titled “Detection of COVID-19 from Chest X-rays using Deep Learning: Comparing Cognex VisionPro Deep Learning 1.0 Software with Open Source Convolutional Neural Networks,” has drawn attention from major research publishers.
+The study, titled “Identification of images of COVID-19 from Chest X-rays using Deep Learning: Comparing Cognex VisionPro Deep Learning 1.0 Software with Open Source Convolutional Neural Networks,” has drawn attention from major research publishers.
 The co-authors were Arjun Sarkar, Joerg Vandenhirtz, Jozsef Nagy, David Bacsa and Mitchell Riley, all of whom work on Cognex’s Life Sciences team.

-“We were surprised to learn that it’s easy for the software to differentiate between the pathologies that show up on X-rays,” said Vandenhirtz, Cognex’s Senior Business Development Manager for Life Sciences OEM Europe.
+“We were surprised to learn that it’s easy for the software to differentiate between the pathologies that show up on X-rays,” said Vandenhirtz, Cognex’s Senior AI Expert for Life Sciences.
 "It is nearly impossible for humans to figure out differences in X-ray images with different pathologies.
 Five radiologists can give five different opinions on these kinds of images.”